Hildred Carlile: Politics

+Carlile was a J.P. for Hertfordshire, the West Riding of Yorkshire, and for the Borough of Huddersfield.
+From 1910 to 1919 he was a member of the House of Commons Accounts Committee.

+He was on 11 April 1900 commissioned a second lieutenant in the Queen's Own Yorkshire Dragoons, a volunteer cavalry regiment, and was or many years active in the Yeomanry and Volunteers, eventually becoming Honorary Colonel of the 5th Battalion Duke of Wellington's Regiment (1906–39).
+During World War I he worked for the Red Cross.

 Philanthropy

-In 1914 he gave 100,000 guineas (an enormous sum in those days) as an endowment to Bedford College, University of London (he was the first Fellow on the Council of the College), which made possible the establishment of Chairs in Botany, English, Latin, and Physics.
+In 1914 he gave 100,000 guineas (an enormous sum in those days) as an endowment to Bedford College, University of London (he was the first Fellow on the Council of the college), which made possible the establishment of Chairs in Botany, English, Latin, and Physics.

 He was knighted in 1911, appointed deputy lieutenant of Hertfordshire in 1912, created a baronet, of Ponsbourne Park, in the County of Hertford on 27 June 1917, and appointed a Commander of the Order of the British Empire (CBE) in 1920.
 In 1922 he was High Sheriff of Hertfordshire.
 One of his brothers was Wilson Carlile, founder of the Church Army, of which Hildred was a vice-president.
 At age 90 he died, like his latter brother, in 1942.